Revolut is the most hyped fintech in Europe. Can it grow up?

 Revolut app logo.
 Revolut is a digital banking alternative that includes a pre-paid debit card, currency exchange, and peer-to-peer payments.

 On a chilly Wednesday night earlier this spring, a hundred or so Dubliners gathered over pizza and cans of Brooklyn Lager at the top of The Academy, the trendy co-working site.
-The people in The Academy were celebrating a shared passion: their bank.th indifference rather than abject hatred; the industry has become a byword
+The people in The Academy were celebrating a shared passion: their bank.

 They were there to attend a “RevRally”, an event held periodically in cities across the world for fans of Revolut, a London-based fintech company that has gained cult brand status.
 More than a decade after the financial crisis, most banks count themselves lucky if their customers view them with indifference rather than abject hatred; the industry has become a byword for unfair fees, poor customer service and nefarious practices.But since its launch in 2015, Revolut has managed to build a small army of diehard fans among its 12 million customers.
 “My brother says I could be a salesman for them,” says Keith Lally, a 40-year-old in software sales who was attending the event.